HASKI-RAK/react-xapi-wrapper/README.md

 ```

 ## Development
-The project can be built by cloning the repository and running `yarn build` to create a `dist/`-folder containing the output.
+The project can be built by cloning the repository and running ` yarn build ` to create a `dist/` folder containing the output.
 All tests are written using `jest`, with 100% coverage on statements, branches, functions, and lines.
-They can be run using: `yarn test`.
+They can be run using: ` yarn test `.
 Further documentation is provided via `TSDoc` comments in the source code.